+'''

-class fabric.config.Config(\args, \\kwargs)
+class fabric.config.Config(args, kwargs)

 An invoke.config.Config subclass with extra Fabric-related behavior.

+'''

-This class behaves like invoke.config.Config in every way, with the following exceptions:
+- This class behaves like invoke.config.Config in every way, with the following exceptions:

-- its global\defaults staticmethod has been extended to add/modify some default settings (see its documentation, below, for details); - it triggers loading of Fabric-specific env vars (e.g. FABRIC\RUN\HIDE=true instead of INVOKE\RUN\HIDE=true) and filenames (e.g. /etc/fabric.yaml instead of /etc/invoke.yaml). - it extends the API to account for loading ssh\config files (which are stored as additional attributes and have no direct relation to the regular config data/hierarchy.)
+its global\defaults staticmethod has been extended to add/modify some default settings (see its - it triggers loading of Fabric-specific env vars (e.g. FABRIC\RUN\HIDE=true instead of INVOKE\RUN\HIDE=true) and filenames (e.g. /etc/fabric.yaml instead of /etc/invoke.yaml). - it extends the API to account for loading ssh\config files (which are stored as additional attributes and have no direct relation to the regular config data/hierarchy.) - it adds a new optional constructor, from\v1, which generates configuration data from Fabric 1.